Watford: Buses

+Railway

 Watford is served by five railway stations and a London Underground station.
-Watford Junction is on the West Coast Main Line with trains from London Euston to the Midlands, the northwest and Scotland.
+Watford Junction is on the West Coast Main Line with trains from London Euston to the Midlands, the North West and Scotland.
 Journey time to London Euston is typically 16 minutes non-stop.
-The station is mainly served by frequent suburban and regional trains operated by London Northwestern which run to Tring and Milton Keynes and the cross-London Southern service to Clapham Junction via Shepherd's Bush.
-Two all-stations services terminate at Watford Junction: the suburban service operated by London Overground which runs to Euston; and the Abbey Line shuttle service to St Albans Abbey.
+The station is mainly served by frequent suburban and regional trains operated by London Northwestern, which run to Tring and Milton Keynes and the cross-London Southern service to Clapham Junction via Shepherd's Bush.
+Two all-stations services terminate at Watford Junction: the suburban service operated by London Overground, which runs to Euston; and the Abbey Line shuttle service to St Albans Abbey.

 The London Overground service from Watford Junction runs south via a suburban loop and stops at Watford High Street, before continuing via Bushey to London Euston.

 Watford tube station is the terminus of the Watford branch of London Underground's Metropolitan line.
 The station is located outside the centre of Watford, close to Cassiobury Park.

+Direct train services run from Watford Junction to Birmingham International station, for Birmingham Airport.